OrlandoDevs/orlandodevs.github.io/_posts/2015-11-20-github-pages-cloudfront-aws-lambda.md

 title:  "What GitHub Pages, CloudFlare and AWS Lambda have in common"
 author: sergiocruz
 date:   2015-11-20 18:30:00
+description: The official Orlando Devs blog is live and open sourced!
+It uses Jekyll, GitHub Pages, CloudFlare and AWS Lambda.
+Anyone can open pull requests to add new articles.
 comments: true
 categories:
   - github pages